pombase/canto_tutorial/readme.md

 ## Run locally

+For Val, if you have not added poetry to the path, use `.local/bin/poetry` instead of poetry.

 ### Install dependencies

 To install the dependencies, we used poetry (see [poetry installation instructions](https://python-poetry.org/docs/)).
 In the source directory run: